jophde/documentation/docs/01_Dashboard/03_Home.md

 ## The _App info_ tab

-This tab displays basic information about your project.
+This tab dislays basic information about your project.
 Admins can edit this information.
 Admins can also view the project's API key in this tab.

 ## The _Project Locales_ tab